goschtl/zope/zope3book/trunk/source/getting-started.rst

       zip_safe=False,
       )

-We have included the bare minimum packages required for installation in `install_requires` argument: `zope.app.zcmlfiles`, `zope.app.twisted` , `zope.app.securitypolicy` and `setuptools`.
+You have included the bare minimum packages required for installation in `install_requires` argument: `zope.app.zcmlfiles`, `zope.app.twisted` , `zope.app.securitypolicy` and `setuptools`.

-To make this package buildout aware, we have to modify the `buildout.cfg` as given below::
+To make this package buildout aware, you have to modify the `buildout.cfg` as given below::

   [buildout]